-An aviation disaster for sure is one of the most complex crisis situations one can imagine.
+An aviation disaster is one of the most complex crisis situations one can imagine.
 The case of Asiana Airlines sheds a spotlight on the need for an always up to date emergency plan.
-The most important lesson though is: a plan is not enough.
+The most important lesson is, though: a plan is not enough.
 Without corresponding structures in place it remains a paper tiger.
 Without committing the necessary resources and constantly training your staff it remains a worthless document.
-However, if the homework is properly done, there is a lot what institutions or corporations that might once face a mass fatality incident (MFI) can learn from aviation industry.
+However, if the homework is done properly, there is a lot whatorganizations that might once face a mass fatality incident (MFI) can learn from the aviation industry.

 As a result of the Family Assistance Act and corresponding legislation around the globe, many airlines established family assistance teams.
 Their names may vary.
 Some airlines like Lufthansa call them Special Assistance Teams.
 But they all share the same purpose: to assist survivors, friends and relatives in case of a major incident.
 The team members are usually specially trained volunteers from all across the airline.
 Incorporated in a sophisticated alarming structure, they are often based at different locations corresponding to the carrier’s network.
 These teams have improved the care for those involved in an aviation accident tremendously.
 Not only do they get a special psychological training - a training that is essential when facing the beloved ones of the passengers, who are concerned at best or torn apart by their grief in the worst case.
 The assistance teams have in-depth knowledge of the airline’s structures, the emergency plan and the facilities to accommodate families and friends.
 The task is to inform them as comprehensively as possible, to take care of their wellbeing, to act as a liaison to the airline or simply to be there and listen.